Vector35/llil_transpiler/README.md

 The main motivation is to run tests that, when passed, increase confidence that lifting is accurate.

-* run tests to increase confidence in lifting accuracy
-* just an idea: convert routines between architectures
-* just an idea: obfuscation

 ## How does it work?

 * LLIL operations become function calls, like LLIL\_REG becomes REG(), LLIL\_PUSH becomes PUSH()